-HERB, the Home Exploring Robot Butler, is a clutter managing robot designed by Carnegie Mellon University that is capable of sorting items using adaptive awareness.
+HERB, the Home Exploring Robot Butler, is a clutter managing creative robot designed by Carnegie Mellon University that is capable of sorting items using adaptive awareness.

-What makes this robot special is that he (his name is HERB, so i’m assuming it is a ‘he’), has developed a tender side when sorting through other people’s messes.
+What makes this creative robot special is that he (his name is HERB, so i’m assuming it is a ‘he’), has developed a tender side when sorting through other people’s messes.
 HERB has begun to cradle objects he handles much like you would a baby.

 The reason HERB is so sweet is because his researchers programmed him to be creative in his problem solving.
 He goes about handling things much like a human would — carefully and responsively.

 The example of getting a carton of milk out of the refrigerator was given: there may be things in front of the carton, some of which we would pick up and move out of the way, others that we would push aside as we grab for the milk.
 These things seem simple, but each small movement needs to be programmed into good old HERB.

 This is why HERB’s programming allows him to be flexible in how he sorts things.
 He is like a clean-up robot who knows the best way to organize objects, like putting colored blocks in bins of the same color.

 The robo-butler learns according to context, it realized that the best position to carry an item from one spot to the next was to cradle it, which shows that HERB is capable of some creative problem solving, according to the Huffington Post.